 I think that it was on that second trip to the Highlands that I saw Montagnard people for the first time.
 I don’t know the correct pronunciation of Montagnard, but we called them “Mountain Yards.”
 Who knows, maybe it was them messing with our heads out there at night.
 And possibly it was their caches that we confiscated and destroyed.
 We were already down off of the mountain and headed back to the firebase when we saw a group of them traveling in a single file.
 As they boldly walked toward us, right out into the open, no one fired at them.
 I wondered how our guys knew if they were friendly and not the enemy.
 They were primitive-looking people that lived in the mountains.
 They looked like something right out of an old national geographic magazine.
 I never had any interaction with them.
 We watched them come down off the mountain, the same mountain from where we had just returned.
 They didn’t speak, they didn’t smile, and they didn’t even look at us.
 They were carrying big bales on their backs in the same manner that we carried our rucksacks.
 The bundles appeared to be something that they harvested or cut out of the jungle.
 Maybe they were going to trade whatever they were carrying with the villagers, or perhaps they decided to relocate and move out of our AO. (smart move!)
 They came hiking out of the area that we had been searching in, and I didn’t understand why we didn’t stop and search them or at least interrogate them to find out who they were and where they were going.
 But we received no such orders to do so, while the native-looking people kept moving, ignoring us as they walked by.

-Montagnard people coming out of the mountains
+Montagnard people coming down from the mountains

-Montagnard woman walking past us, and she has a rifle strapped to her backpack!
+Montagnard woman walking past us and she has a rifle strapped to her backpack!